-No one more than I loves comfy, serene, and beautiful places.
+I love comfy, serene, and beautiful places.
 And yet, it’s only from times of agitation that I have seen myself grow beyond what I thought I was capable of.
 I don’t like this any more than you.
 We are creatures of comfort and I’m all about creating cozy, inviting spaces in our hearts and homes.
-However, comfort is NOT to be idolized or it will keep you from reaching your purpose and potential.
+However, comfort is NOT to be idolized, or it will keep you from reaching your purpose and potential.

-My husband asked me if I would speak in the upcoming Sunday morning service, for Mother’s Day, at the small church we had no business starting in Loveland, Colorado.
+My husband asked me if I would speak in the upcoming Sunday morning Mother’s Day service, at the small church we pastored in Loveland, Colorado.
 I promptly said, “no”.
 I had pre-determined quite a long time prior to his request that I was not a public speaker.

 That night I could not sleep.
 I tossed and turned and found myself wide awake.

-I got up and started writing down the thoughts bouncing around in my head about the women who had influenced my life in positive ways.
+I got up and started writing out my thoughts regarding the women who had influenced my life in positive ways.
 No, I stubbornly was NOT writing a “talk” for Mother’s Day.
 I was merely reflecting on the females in my life who I was grateful for and why I was thankful for them.

 Looking back to this time nine years ago, I think I was in preparation for a future I didn’t know I was praying into existence.

 If you think God doesn’t know the end from the beginning, try Him and see.
-Be careful what you are praying for, or maybe don’t worry about it at all because God can be trusted.
+Be careful what you are praying for, or maybe don’t worry about it at all, because you can trust God.

 The message version of Isaiah 46:8-11 says this, “I am God, the only God you’ve had or ever will have—incomparable, irreplaceable—From the very beginning telling you what the ending will be, All along letting you in on what is going to happen, Assuring you, ‘I’m in this for the long haul, I’ll do exactly what I set out to do.’”